-As we have discussed elsewhere, a good car accident attorney will always advise the client to use their health insurance to pay for any medical care after a crash.
+As we have discussed elsewhere, a good Atlanta auto accident attorney will always advise the client to use their health insurance to pay for any medical care after a crash.
 It saves the client substantial money and avoids the negative inference that a doctor was a hired gun that appears in the situation where the lawyer sends the client over.

 One of the biggest issues in litigation today is the problems presented where a third party medical funding company has advanced the money to allow the client to treat with a doctor.
 The problem is two-fold; first, the medical care is 3 times the health insurance price and that comes from the injured victim’s take-home settlement.
 Second, there is a danger the jury will not like the elevated price.

 If you have Medicare, it can be a challenge to get them to pay for the hospital care, but they will often pay for the aftercare after a car accident.
 Any time you can get Medicare to pay for medical bills after a car accident, it is a blessing.
 Keep in mind the fact that they are a secondary payor under their own rules and they have the right to refuse to pay until the at-fault driver’s car insurance has refused to pay.
 We do see a number of situations where Medicare steps in and does pay.

 The question becomes, what is owed out of any settlement if Medicare paid for some of the treatment.
 The answer is you and your lawyer need to engage in a frank discussion with Medicare about the settlement.
 Your lawyer cannot get cute and allocate some of the settlement money specifically to pain and suffering or lost wages to minimize or eliminate Medicare’s reimbursement rights.
 Here is their manual statement on the subject: